aws-amplify/amplify-ui/docs/README.md

 yarn docs update:props-table
 ```

+_note:_

+1. Props Tables are automatically built on `yarn build`.
-_note:_ The above command doesn't update props table for `TextField`.
+2. The above command doesn't update props table for `TextField`.
 To update `TextField` you need to reduce the type complexity by temporarily removing the type cast at the bottom of "packages/react/src/primitives/TextField/TextField.tsx" to the following, then run the above command.

 ```tsx
 export const TextField = React.forwardRef(TextFieldPrimitive);